 - 1. Click on the Ladder menu. - 2.
 From the drop down menu, choose Comments. - 3.
 From the flyout, select Export. - 4.
 Enter the path and filename for the text file which will hold the comments.
-The default will be the path and filename of the LDO file with a .txt extension. - 5.
-Select the option to use index numbers (#n) used by the software to keep track of each network comment or to use the actual network numbers (@n).
-The symbol and number appear above your comment in the text file. - IMPORTANT: Never change the number or use the # (or @) symbol in the first column of any comment you edit in the text file. - 6.
+The default will be the path and filename of the LDO file with a .txt extension. - Select the option to use index numbers (#n) used by the software to keep track of each network comment or to use the actual network numbers (@n).
+The symbol and number appear above your comment in the text file.
+IMPORTANT: Never change the number or use the # (or @) symbol in the first column of any comment you edit in the text file. - 6.
 Select the Start button.
-A bar shows the progress.
+A bar shows the progress. - Note: Comments in a ST network that begin with ( and end with ) are not exported.